elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/admin-guide/mm/concepts.rst

 of the system.
 When the system is not loaded, most of the memory is free and allocation requests will be satisfied immediately from the free pages supply.
-As the load increases, the amount of the free pages goes down and when it reaches a certain threshold (low watermark), an allocation request will awaken the ``kswapd`` daemon.
+As the load increases, the amount of the free pages goes down and when it reaches a certain threshold (high watermark), an allocation request will awaken the ``kswapd`` daemon.
 It will asynchronously scan memory pages and either just free them if the data they contain is available elsewhere, or evict to the backing storage